FAQs

 The correct Heat Pump will make a big difference to both the energy consumption and experience of your new Heat Pump.
 Robin is there to assist at every stage, he will assess all factors impacting on your indoor temperature and influencing your home’s heat load.

 Every home is different, and the right air conditioner will depend on many factors, such as room orientation, window size and ceiling insulation, just to name a few.
-It’s an important decision to get right, as an Heat Pump that’s too small won’t adequately heat or cool your home, and one that’s too large will be inefficient and expensive to run.
+It’s an important decision to get right, as a Heat Pump that’s too small won’t adequately heat or cool your home, and one that’s too large will be inefficient and expensive to run.

 Robin has the knowledge, skills and experience to help you make the right choice.